besteves4/odrl-access-control-profile/README.md

 # ODRL Profile for Access Control in Solid

-Repository for the OAC (ODRL profile for Access Control) documentation
+Repository for the OAC (ODRL profile for Access Control) documentation.

+Check the profile at [https://w3id.org/oac/](https://w3id.org/oac/)

 ![ODRL Profile for Access Control in Solid](oac%20diagram.png "ODRL Profile for Access Control in Solid")